Introduction

 If you encounter issues with HSRP, follow these troubleshooting steps:

-• Check VLAN Configuration: Ensure that VLANs are correctly configured and active on both switches.
+- Check VLAN Configuration: Ensure that VLANs are correctly configured and active on both switches.

-• Check Layer 2 Connectivity: Verify that switches can communicate with each other via trunk ports.
+show standbycommand to confirm HSRP status on both switches.
+Check for any mismatched IP addresses or priorities. - Check Layer 2 Connectivity: Verify that switches can communicate with each other via trunk ports.

-• Authentication Issues: HSRP version 1 does not support authentication, so ensure you're not attempting to configure authentication for HSRP version 1.
+- Authentication Issues: HSRP version 1 does not support authentication, so ensure you're not attempting to configure authentication for HSRP version 1.

-• Preemption Check: If preemption isn’t working, ensure that the correct switches have the standby preempt command configured, but only on switches with a higher priority than the standby router.
+standby preemptcommand configured, but only on switches with a higher priority than the standby router.

 Conclusion